Raspberry Pi Usage Instructions

 mainsailos

-, not upgrading the kernel - You need to install it yourself KlipperScreen
+, rather than upgrading the kernel. - You need to install KlipperScreen manually.

 - Download and install Raspberry Imager